WiccanWolf/adventofcode2024/README.md

 _Comments_

 I have to admit, this one got me good.
 Part 1 was relatively painless, but moving onto part 2 felt like swimming through custard.
 As I had started I pushed through to get my two stars, but following days I may tap out early if I have no hide nor hair of being able to complete the task.

+**Day 4: Ceres Search**

+_Challenge_

+In this puzzle, you need to find all occurrences of the word "XMAS" within a word search grid, where the word can appear horizontally, vertically, diagonally, in reverse, or overlapping with other words.
+For the second part, the task shifts to finding the pattern of two "MAS" arranged in an "X" shape within the grid, where each "MAS" can be written forwards or backwards.
+The challenge is to count all instances of this specific X-MAS pattern throughout the grid.

+_Comments_

+This was really fun!
+A bit confusing at the very beginning on how to parse the information into a grid, but I managed to sit and think for a bit of how to write a function to do it for me!